32 ACT to SAT Score Conversion

 With a 32 ACT, you possess a very strong score.
 It places you above 97% of test-takers, making you competitive at nearly all universities.
 For most students, retaking the ACT proves unnecessary.

-College admissions experts note that a 32 ACT "enables you to apply to every college in the country and be competitive… even the most selective institutions."
-At ultra-selective schools like Harvard and Yale, a 32 sits at or slightly above their 25th-percentile score (usually 32) and falls just below the 75th (usually 34–35).
+College admissions experts note that a 32 ACT enables you to apply to every college in the country and be competitive, even the most selective institutions.
+At ultra-selective schools like Harvard and Yale, a 32 sits at or slightly above their 25th-percentile score (usually 32) and falls just below the 75th (usually 34-35).

 Test prep professionals recommend to "take a timed full-length practice test of each type" and compare results.
 Some students discover they perform slightly better on one format.

-Colleges Where a 32 ACT is Competitive
+Colleges Where a 32 ACT Is Competitive

 A 32 ACT grants you access to a broad range of colleges.
 At state flagships and large public universities, a 32 typically falls above or near the middle of admitted students.
 For example, public universities like the University of Florida or Georgia Tech often report mid-50% ACT ranges that include the upper 20s to low 30s, so a 32 would make you very competitive.
 Similarly, many private universities have comparable ranges.